UiL-OTS-labs/jspsych-cam-rec/README.md

   - Some custom jsPsych-tools (like the [UiL Utililty library](https://github.com/UiL-OTS-labs/jspsych-uil-utils)) are developed and versioned/updated at shared location(s) in our data store.
 So, there's quite a lot of interdependency and possible source of error.
 Please be _very aware_ of this!

 ## Mimimal case for adapting/testing integrated functionality: Python development webserver (local development)
 While piloting and adapting things from this current combination of experiment and video streaming example, you will need some sort of local web-server to test things.
 This [python http server](https://pythonbasics.org/webserver/) example may be of help.
 You will have to know or learn some other things, like how to use the terminal.
-Note that, by default, the python http server binds to `http://0.0.0.0:8000`, but some browsers don't allow http (vs https), unless it is served from 'localhost' (127.0.0.1), so for developers, while testing locaslly, use this command to serve the experiment:
+Note that, by default, the python http server binds to `http://0.0.0.0:8000`, but some browsers don't allow http (vs https), unless it is served from 'localhost' (127.0.0.1), so for developers, while testing locally, use this command to serve the experiment:
 ```
 python3 -m http.server -b localhost
 ```